Skip to footer content

 Features IronPDF PDFSharp

-One of the key features of IronPDF is its ability to convert HTML to PDF using IronPDF, making it easy to create PDF documents from web pages.
-This feature is not available in PDF Sharp, which limits its use cases.
+One of the key features of IronPDF is its ability to convert HTML to PDF using IronPDF, making it straightforward to create PDF documents from web pages.
+HTML-to-PDF conversion is outside PDFsharp's current scope — it operates at the coordinate-drawing level — so teams needing that capability typically add a separate rendering library or evaluate IronPDF's built-in Chromium engine.

-IronPDF also has support for digital signatures and encryption, which is crucial for sensitive documents that require secure handling.
-This feature is not available in PDF Sharp.
+IronPDF also includes support for digital signatures and PDF encryption with password protection, which is crucial for sensitive documents that require secure handling.
+PDFsharp is not designed to address these security scenarios, so teams with compliance or document-protection requirements often find this a natural inflection point for evaluating IronPDF.

 Frequently Asked Questions